makersacademy/bowling-challenge/README.md

 After completing the logic for frames 1-9 my code looked relatively simple and short, so at about this time I set up the front end with jQuery and HTML.
 This was a good point to do this as it gave me a working visual picture of what I wanted and also helped me foresee further game logic.

 The 10th frame work seemed to make the volume of my code double as there were more logic for this than expected.
 This is when I started to think about separate classes and/or methods (see ToDo list below).
+As things stand, and on Code Review, my methods are a "single monolithic object(s) that does everything" - this would need a complete refactoring.

 Ultimately, in terms of an MVP, a little more work is needed on the 10th frame and Game Over scenario.